 A small number of our children have a severe learning difficulty (SLD) and/or disability, which means that they find it difficult to understand, learn and remember new skills.
 These students have problems with both the acquisition of skills and their application to new situations and possible sensory issues or poor coordination.

 As a school we create a safe and inclusive centre of excellence by providing a stimulating environment where learners achieve challenging and inspirational targets in order to develop as happy, confident and independent learners who are prepared for adulthood.

 Main cohort groups

-Phase 2 objectives set – children stay here until objectives are met or they enter year 8.
+Phase 2 objectives set – children stay here until objectives are met or they are ready to move into Phase 3.

 Phase 3 classes objectives set- they stay here until objectives are met or they enter year 10.

 Classes – Individualised qualification based routes.

 Specialist provision groups

 16-18 provision caters for students transitioning from Phase 4 from either the main cohort groups or life skills provision, other places can be given to external students from around the borough.

-The school has close links with professionals, including Educational Psychologists, Speech and Language Therapists, Occupational Therapists, Community Nurses, Sexual Health Workers, Paediatricians, Clinical Psychologists and Psychiatrists and Youth Support Workers.
+The school has close links with professionals, including Educational Psychologists, Speech and Language Therapists, Occupational Therapists, Community Nurses, Sexual Health Workers, Pediatricians, Clinical Psychologists and Psychiatrists and Youth Support Workers.
 Where appropriate and necessary other professionals may be involved.

 We are unique in having our own community café where pupils can access NVQ training, achieve units, level 1 and/or level 2 (equivalent to GCSE grades).